-The Academic Resource Center (ARC) at Harvard University provides on-campus academic counseling for many issues affecting academic performance (e.g., test anxiety, time management, perfectionism) to a limited number of candidates on a referral basis.
-Speak to your academic advisor about ARC and other academic support resources.
+The Academic Resource Center (ARC) at Harvard University provides subject-matter peer tutoring and individual academic coaching to a limited number of degree candidates and Premedical Program participants on a referral basis.
+Talk to your academic advisor.

 The Harvard i-lab is the central component of the Harvard Innovation Labs, a cross-disciplinary ecosystem for the Harvard community to explore innovation and entrepreneurship.
 It consists of the i-lab for current Harvard students and the Life Lab, a wet lab for student- and faculty-led life science ventures.
 The i-lab provides resources including advising and supportive community to help Harvard students move their startup ideas forward.

-The facility is closed until further notice.
-Starting this fall term, admitted degree candidates in our ALB and ALM programs with a minimum 8 credit registration (generally, two courses or more) will be able to schedule virtual office hour appointments with i-lab mentors and coaches and participate in periodic virtual events.
-Please reach out to the Career and Academic Resource Center at email@example.com if you have questions.
+The i-lab is currently all-virtual until further notice.
+Harvard Extension admitted degree candidates in ALB and ALM programs with a minimum 8-credit course registration (generally, two courses or more) can schedule virtual office hour appointments with i-lab mentors and coaches, participate in periodic virtual events, and apply to the Venture Program.
+Please reach out to the Career and Academic Resource Center if you have questions.